-The Corvette is Chevrolet's flagship sports car, and it's offered as a hardtop or a convertible.
+The two-seat Corvette is Chevrolet's flagship sports car, and it's offered in Targa top, hardtop and convertible body styles.
 In addition to the base model, which makes more than 400 horsepower, Chevrolet also sells two high-performance variants of the sports car: the 505-hp Z06 and the ZR1, which is powered by a supercharged V-8 that kicks out a whopping 638 hp.
-For 2010, a Grand Sport version debuted, and it accounted for half of coupe sales and 70 percent of convertible sales.
-Competitors include the Ford Shelby GT500, Dodge Viper and Nissan GT-R.
+Competitors include the Ford Shelby GT500 and Nissan GT-R.

 (Skip to details on the: Grand Sport, Z06, ZR1)

 New for 2012